grafana/grafana/docs/sources/alerting/alerting-rules/link-alert-rules-to-dashboards.md

       destination: /docs/grafana-cloud/alerting-and-irm/alerting/manage-notifications/view-alert-state-on-panels/
 ---

-# Create and link alert rules with panels and dashboards
+# Create and link alert rules with panels

 Grafana allows you to link an alert rule to a dashboard panel.
 This can help you:

 - Inform alert responders about where to investigate and which data to examine.
 - Visualize the alert state directly from dashboards.

-An alert rule is linked to a dashboard and panel via the [`dashboardUId` and `panelId` annotations](ref:annotations).
+An alert rule is linked to a panel by setting the [`dashboardUId` and `panelId` annotations](ref:annotations).
+Both annotations must be set together.

-## Link alert rule to dashboard and panel
+## Link alert rules to panels

 When configuring the alert rule, you can set the dashboard and panel annotations as shown in this [video](https://youtu.be/ClLp-iSoaSY?si=qKWnvSVaQuvYcuw9&t=170).

 1. Configure the alert rule.
 1. In the **Configure notification message** section, click **Link dashboard and panel**.
-1. Select an existing dashboard and panel from the list.
+1. Select an existing dashboard, then choose a panel from the selected dashboad.
 1. Complete the alert rule configuration and click **Save rule** to initiate the alert rule.

 You can then [view the alert state on the panel](ref:view-alert-state-on-panels).